apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 incoming strings and package that up as a reusable piece as well.
 Since the language for writing these streams always flows from left to right (just like plain English), we need a starting point that is like a source but with an “open” input.
-In Pekko Streams this is called a @apidoc[stream.*.Flow]:
+In Pekko Streams, this is called a @apidoc[stream.*.Flow]:

 Scala
 :   @@snip [QuickStartDocSpec.scala](/docs/src/test/scala/docs/stream/QuickStartDocSpec.scala) { #transform-sink }